Podcast Marketing Strategy and the Myth of B2B Audiences

-I started listening to podcasts in late 2004 (my favorite is For Immediate Release) and launched On the Record…Online in April 2005 to help promote a greater understanding of how new media is changing the way organizations communicate, and the way people consume media and information.
+I started listening to podcasts in late 2004 and launched On the Record…Online in April 2005 to help promote a greater understanding of how social media changed how organizations communicate and how people consume media and information.

-And one of the things I’m learning through the process of helping others figure out how they might introduce podcasting into their marketing mix is the notion that defining audiences by either business to consumer, or business to business is fundamentally flawed.
-Here’s why:
+And one thing I’ve learned helping clients introduce podcasting into their marketing mix is that defining audiences by either business-to-consumer (B2C), or business-to-business (B2B) is fundamentally flawed.